 People are quick to notice when there is any inconsistency between what we say and what we do.
 For example if you are nice to someone but nasty about them when they are not there.
 The danger then is of people seeing you as two-faced.
 I’m sure there is more risk of being thought of as … Continue reading Hypocrite – Does it matter if I am one?

+By Stephen Russell-Lacy.
 I suppose it takes one to know one, but I admit giving my money away does not come easy to me.
 It never seems to occur to me to buy an unplanned gift for someone to mark a special occasion.
-Some of us are a bit stingy and penny-pinching whereas others seem to be naturally … Continue reading Generous — How can I be more like this?
+Some of us are a bit stingy and penny-pinching whereas others seem … Continue reading Generous — How can I be more like this?

 This book has received critical literary acclaim as a masterpiece.
 The author gently captures the tragedy of war-time France, the conquered and the conquerors, and exposes the inner hearts and minds of the people in a way that is totally convincing.
 Daily emotional life is described in detail.

 The social upheaval of war is made worse by the sudden invasion and escape from bombing.
 The plight of the refugees, their panicky exodus from Paris – villages invaded by exhausted hungry women and children battling to find a place to sleep, cars abandoned after running out of petrol.
 In the midst of this horror and turmoil of disorder, we see simple dignity of a modest couple searching for their lost son as well as greedy people trying to save their valuables and the murderous evil of the mob.